osisoft/AVEVA-Adapter-Structured-Data-Files-Docs/content/configuration/configuration.md

 ## Quick Start

 This Quick Start guides you through setup of each configuration file available for the PI Adapter for Structured Data Files.
-As you complete each step, perform each **Required** configuration to establish a data flow from a data source to one or more endpoints.
+As you complete each step, perform each configuration to establish a data flow from a data source to one or more endpoints.
 Some configurations are optional.

 **Important:** If you want to complete the optional configurations in each step below, complete those tasks _before_ the required tasks.